 Being a coffee lover (and addicted), I find it very difficult to adapt to any alternatives, but I am also a food scientist and a naturally curious person, so, even if I think I might hate a product, I still give it the benefit of the doubt and try it.
 I try to keep an open mind when talking about coffee alternatives.
 Even though I haven’t tried any yet, I am sure I might like some of them.

-But let’s talk about the reason why coffee alternatives might be needed.
-Coffee is widely consumed thanks to its energising effect, aroma, and caffeine content.
+But let’s talk about the reason why we might need coffee alternatives.
+Coffee is very popular thanks to its energising effect, aroma, and caffeine content.
 However, overconsumption of caffeine can be concerning for some.
-This is why coffee alternatives are developed, and here you will read about some of them:
+This is why there is this interest in developing coffee alternatives.
+Here you will read about some of them:

 Dried and ground Chicory root blended with coffee is a strategy to reduce the caffeine content of a coffee.
-Historically even Napoleon aimed at replacing coffee with chicory root, and nowadays, France (with Belgium and the Netherlands) is one of the worlds’ primary producers of chicory.
-It is worth mentioning that chicory root is used as a healthier alternative to coffee, and it also contains inulin which is a powerful prebiotic and can contribute to our gut health.
+Historically even Napoleon aimed at replacing coffee with chicory root.
+Nowadays, France (with Belgium and the Netherlands) is one of the worlds’ primary producers of chicory.
+It is worth mentioning that chicory root can be a healthier alternative to coffee.
+It also contains inulin which is a powerful prebiotic and can contribute to our gut health.

 Not only chicory roots.
-Nowadays, many new blends and alternatives are being developed too.
+Nowadays, many small and medium companies are developing novel blends and finding new alternatives.

 Based on upcycled ingredients, Atomo, a US company, produces a blend of chicory root, date seeds, and grape seeds, their alternative to coffee has a decreased bitterness that some might not like (however, most of my Italian friends like coffee because of its bitterness.
 I guess that the US market prefers something a bit less bitter).